Mary Jobe Akeley: Marriage and African expeditions

 In 1920, fellow explorer Vilhjalmur Stefansson introduced Jobe to naturalist and taxidermist Carl Akeley.
 Akeley was married to Delia Akeley at the time, but Mary and Carl began an affair.
 Delia and Carl concluded a bitter divorce in 1923, and Jobe married Akeley on October 28, 1924, at All Souls Episcopal Church in New York City.
 He was deeply involved with a project to collect specimens for a new Africa exhibit at the American Museum of Natural History, and she wrote later that he expected Mary to abandon her own work and devote her time to his African project.
 Although she described this as "startling," she largely complied.
 In 1926, she accompanied him on his fifth expedition in Africa (and her first) to collect specimens.
 On the trip, known as the Akeley-Eastman-Pomeroy Expedition, he became sick on Mount Mikeno of the Belgian Congo and died of a fever.
 She completed the expedition, mapping parts of the Belgian Congo as well as Kenya and Tanzania, and collecting plant specimens, taking hundreds of photographs.
 Upon her return to the United States, the museum named her to be her husband's successor as the Special Adviser to the development of their African Hall, a role she held until 1938.
 In that role, she lectured, wrote, and raised funds for the hall.
 The hall was renamed in Carl Akeley's honor in 1936.
 (Upon her death, the New York Times incorrectly stated that the hall was named after Mary.)

 Part of the purpose of the 1926 expedition was to map the area around the new Belgian game preserve Parc National Albert.
 Following the end of the expedition, Akeley collaborated with Belgian zoologist Jean Marie Derscheid to complete a report on the park.
 She was awarded the Cross of the Knight, Order of the Crown by the Belgian king for her efforts.
-From 1929–1936, Akeley also served as the American secretary for an international committee organized to preserve the Park.
+From 1929 to 1936, Akeley also served as the American secretary for an international committee organized to preserve the Park.

 Akeley returned to Africa in 1935 to Transvaal Province, Southern Rhodesia, and Portuguese East Africa, as well as Kruger National Park in South Africa.
 There she photographed Zulu people and Swazi people.
 She returned again in 1947 at the behest of the Belgian crown to inspect the wildlife reserves in the Congo, and to film endangered species.